-6. The Wageningen University Education and Examination Regulations (EER-BSc and EER-MSc), comprise arrangements about the language of questioning and answering of interim examinations, related to the language of instruction of a course (art.
-34 EER BSc and art.
-32 EER MSc).
+6. The Wageningen University Education and Examination Regulations (EER) comprise arrangements about the language of questioning and answering of interim examinations, related to the language of instruction of a course.
 The arrangements for MSc-students are different from the arrangements for BSc-students because of the fact that the MSc programmes are taught in English (refer to point 2 of this Code).

-For students in the bachelor programme BTO, the EER BTO is applicable (art.
-29).
+For students in the bachelor programme BTO, the EER BTO is applicable.

-In the Rules & Regulations Examining Boards is arranged that for interim examinations that are taken in English, the use of a simple dictionary (to translate English into the native language other than English and vice versa) is allowed, as long as it does not contain any notes that could be used for cheating on the examination.
+In the Rules & Guidelines Examining Boards is arranged that for interim examinations that are taken in English, the use of a simple dictionary (to translate English into the native language other than English and vice versa) is allowed, as long as it does not contain any notes that could be used for cheating on the examination.
 The invigilator can check the dictionary to make sure it is free of notes.
 The use of electronic translation aids is only allowed if expressly permitted by the Examiner.

-- 7. In the EER-MSc is determined that MSc thesis reports and MSc internship reports must be written in English.
+- 7. In the EER is determined that MSc thesis reports and MSc internship reports must be written in English.
 The proficiency level may not be critical in the evaluation of the report . - 8.
 The informative and recruitment materials about the Wageningen University study programmes should emphasise the international character of the University, also stressing the English competency requirements.
 Wageningen University makes facilities available for students who want to improve their English competency. - 9.
 Wageningen University gives all lecturers the opportunity to improve their level of English competency.
 During the recruitment and selection of new lecturers, explicit attention is paid to English competency.
 All course evaluations include several questions about whether or not the English competency of the lecturer involved is adequate.
 The results are forwarded immediately to the Education Institute, the programme directors\ and to the full professor of the chair group.